The-Fabricant/flow-contracts/README.md

 ## Diesel

-DieslNFT is an NFT airdropped to 150 individuals
+DieselNFT is an NFT airdropped to 150 individuals

-Number of NFTS minted: 150 * 1 unique NFT
+Number of NFTS minted: 64 * 1 unique NFT

+## Miami

+MiamiNFT is an NFT for the Miami event

+Number of NFTS minted: 500 * 2 unique NFTs(Sunglasses/Hat)